— Mike Schumann and Dustin Dopirak contributed to this story.

 THE INDIANA GUYS

 In the eyes of many, no Indiana coaching search is complete without a mention of some famous alumni.
-But don’t hold your breath.
+Could Dolson be the AD to hire a former player?

 Steve Alford — As a player Alford was loved by all.
 As a name in a coaching search, no one divides the fan base more.
 The debate shouldn’t have much traction this time.
 CBS Sports’ Jon Rothstein reported Alford is committed to staying at Nevada and will not pursue the head coaching vacancy at Indiana.